kbatson/kylebatsonphoto/site/about.md

 I studied Visual Communication at the University of Kansas and have worked in the software development, marketing, education and design industries.

+## Artist's Statement

+My inspiration is a curiosity of the mundane.
+Walking through life can feel boring and routine, the familiar often fails to register our senses at all — so much background noise.
+But bringing a camera to my eye, frames the familiar in a new light.
+I can freeze one moment where light reflects off of the surface of monotony and the camera performs a wonderful alchemy of transformation of the mundane into something remarkable.
+Where before there was existence, now there is transcendence.
+My camera allows me to transform the commonplace into the remarkable.
+Or perhaps it shows me that it was remarkable all along and just gave me the eyes to see it.

 You can follow my latest work on my [Instagram page]().
 If you're interested in following my travels, I blog about it [here](http://www.desirepath.life) and I also have a separate travel [Instagram account](http://www.instagram.com/desirepathlife).